-Courtesy Termination: When a provider has an open Level 1/2/3/4 authorization for a member and chooses to end the open authorization for the member at their agency (for example, the member has not been coming in for treatment for some time).
+Courtesy Termination: This document is used when a provider has an open Level 1/2/3/4 authorization for a member and chooses to end the open authorization for the member at their agency

+(for example, the member has not been coming in for treatment for some time).
 This is done so that another provider does not need to do a LOC/LOT.
 A discharge CDC would have the same effect.